Personal Tax Attorney

 - Set Up Installment Agreements – Your lawyer can communicate with the IRS to put in place an installment agreement, which is really a monthly payment plan that will work with your budget.
 Many people can’t pay a large sum to the IRS all at once, which is why they put off paying their taxes.
 They may be able to make monthly payments, however.

 - Currently Not Collectible – If you really don’t have the money to pay your taxes, you may be able to get collections stopped (e.g., if you are currently unemployed).
-Your attorney can show the IRS that you are Currently Not Collectible and get them to stop collections of your tax debt for a time.
-Sometimes, the statute of limitations will pass before you’re able to pay your tax debt, which means your tax debt can be forgiven.
+Your attorney can show the IRS that you are Currently Not Collectible and get them to stop collections of your tax liability for a time.
+Sometimes, the statute of limitations will pass before you’re able to pay your tax liability, which means your tax liability can be forgiven.

 - Getting a Lien Release – A lien is when the IRS lays claim to your property, which can include homes, vehicles, personal property, and even your financial assets.
 Your lawyer can negotiate with the IRS to get a lien released, usually by proving that it’s in the best interest of the IRS to have the lien released because there’s a better way to get your back taxes paid.

 - Levy Releases – The IRS can levy your wages, the money in your bank accounts, and even your house.
 That means they can actually take these things and sell them to pay off your tax liability.
 Your lawyer may be able to get a levy released.
 For instance, we might prove that the garnishment of your wages or bank account has created an economic hardship for you.

 - Representation When the IRS Is Auditing You – When you’ve received word that the IRS is going to audit your tax return, you don’t want to face this frightening process on your own.
 Your personal tax audit attorney will protect your rights and ensure the IRS doesn’t mistreat you or miscalculate your tax liability.